briantimar/xv6-public/README.md

 Spin locks are added to the `umalloc` library, to prevent race conditions when multiple threads in the same address space need to allocated memory.

+### How gettimes() works

+The system call `gettimes()` fills in a `times` struct for a user process with two integer values:

+* `procticks` - the number of times this process has been forced to yield from the RUNNING state.
+Initialized to zero in `exec()` - this is a rough measure of time elapsed in a single active thread.
+* `allticks` - the total number of timer interrupts since the process was exec()'d.

 ## TODO

 * `clear`